oliverrochester/playwright/README.md

 {

-  "username" : [siteUsername] //can be found in the assessment doc
+  "username" : [siteUsername],         //can be found in the assessment doc

   "password" : [sitePassword]          //can be found in the assessment doc

 }